joseph0293/website/README.md

 To show the loader while the page loads, I used CSS to hide the main content (body) and only display the loader.
 Once the page finishes loading, JavaScript hides the loader and reveals the main content.

+### June 15-20th 2025
+I've figured out a way to load my site from https://sunitj.com using github's Enforce HTTPS and Custom Site through my domain in GoDaddy.
+Had to change A records & CNAME in Godaddy and add a CNAME file in the root folder of my site with sunitj.com in it.

+### June 12st 2025
+Testing Open Graph Meta Tags with a custom thumbnail.

 ## SOURCE & CREDITS